CLIENT ACCOUNTS

 4. Digitize: If you do business by smartphone or tablet, you need to have an effective digital presence.
 Make sure you’re not neglecting these important areas:

-• Make your virtual meetings successful: Even after the coronavirus pandemic subsides, many plan sponsors and participants will still work remotely, so virtual meetings are likely here to stay.
+• Make your virtual meetings successful: Since the coronavirus pandemic, many plan sponsors and participants have continued to work remotely, so virtual meetings are likely here to stay.
 But even in this home-office environment, your brand is still being represented, so make sure your surroundings reflect that.
 While it may sound like common sense, simple things like having an uncluttered background and technology that works properly will convey your seriousness and professionalism.

-• Revisit your social media bio: According to a study from Greenwich Associates1, more than half the advisors surveyed have increased their activity on LinkedIn and/or Twitter in the past year.
-If you haven’t refreshed your LinkedIn profile or website bio since before the pandemic, now is the ideal time to do so.
-Use your responses to the above questions to write a website bio and LinkedIn profile that helps you stand out as a retirement plan professional.
+• Revisit your social media bio: If you haven't refreshed your social media profile or website bio recently, it's time to give it another look.
+Use your responses to the above questions to write a refreshed bio that helps you stand out as a retirement plan professional and use it across your social media channels and website.

-• Make your social media truly social: But merely having a strong profile is not enough.
-As the 401(k) Marketing blog recently pointed out, “For social media to work, you have to join the conversation.
-This means publishing regular content, liking, commenting, sharing and even joining groups.”
+• Make your social media truly social: Merely having a strong profile is not enough.
+It's also important to post relevant content and engage your audience.
+According to a recent blog from 401(k) Marketing, "Retirement plan advisors who want to increase their online visibility and reputation should post a minimum of once a week."
 Of course, use of social media for business purposes is subject to home office approval, and financial professionals should seek approval before engaging in any social media practices outlined here.

 Here are some best practices for showcasing your brand online: